 B.A. in Near Eastern Studies, 1983, Princeton University; M.Arch., 1992, University of California, Berkeley; Ph.D in Architecture: History, Theory and Criticism/Aga Khan Program in Islamic Architecture, 2006, MIT.

-Ms. Lamprakos holds a joint appointment in the Architecture and Historic Preservation Programs.
+Michele Lamprakos holds a joint appointment in the Historic Preservation and Architecture Programs.
 Trained as an architect and an historian, she is interested in the historical layers of buildings and cities.
-Her geographical focus is the Mediterranean and the Arab-Islamic world.
-Ms. Lamprakos began her career as a development worker in Egypt, where she managed a project to revive the cottage silk industry in the Nile Delta.
+Her geographical focus is the Middle East and the Mediterranean world.
+Professor Lamprakos began her career as a development worker in Egypt, where she managed a project to revive the cottage silk industry in the Nile Delta.
 Through this work she developed a deep interest in material culture and the role it can play in transforming people's lives.
-This led her to the study of architecture and later, architectural history and historic preservation.
+This led her to the study of architecture and later, urban history and conservation.

+Professor Lamprakos has taught at the University of Pennsylvania, Duke University, the Maryland Institute College of Art, and Philadelphia University.
+Courses have included studios and seminars in architectural design, urban history, adaptive reuse, and preservation.
 Her professional work has included design and preservation for buildings that range in scale from federal properties and tobacco warehouses to prewar single-family homes.
-She has worked closely with building trades on site, and has been involved in various aspects of construction management; this has nurtured an interest in the various types of knowledge and practice that shape the built environment.
-In 2009, Ms. Lamprakos founded PALIMPSEST LLC, a design and consulting firm that focuses on older buildings and sites.
-Recent work includes Technical Review for the Aga Khan Award for Architecture, and design and advocacy for a Silver Spring neighborhood working to save an historic house from demolition.
+She has worked closely with building trades on site, and has been involved in various aspects of construction management; this nurtured an interest in the various types of knowledge and practice that shape the built environment.
+She is owner of PALIMPSEST LLC, a design and consulting firm that focuses on older buildings and sites.
+Recent work includes Technical Review for the Aga Khan Award for Architecture (2010 and 2013 Award cycles).